How to Make a Divi Accordion All Closed by Default – Divi 5 & Divi 4

 Locate the accordion module you want to have fully closed on initial load, or add it to your layout if you haven't already.
 Then, hover over the module to reveal the module buttons.
 If your Divi Builder is set to use "Click" mode, you may need to click on the module instead of hovering.
 Click the "Gear" icon to open the module's settings.

-Add the "accordion-all-closed" Class to your Accordion Module
+Add the "accordion-all-closed" Class to Your Accordion Module

-In the Accordion Settings, click on the "Advanced" tab and then expand the "CSS ID & Classes" settings section.
+If you're using Divi 4, expand the "CSS ID & Classes" settings section.
 There you should see a "CSS Class" field.
-Enter "accordion-all-closed" into this field and then save the module settings.
+Enter accordion-all-closed into this field and then save the module settings.

 Save and View the Result